jruby/jruby/README.md

 The Java version is tightly integrated with Java to allow both to script any Java class and to embed the interpreter into any Java application.
-See the 'docs' directory for more information.
+See the `docs` directory for more information.

 ## Run

     bin/jruby rubyfile.rb

-interprets the file 'rubyfile.rb'.
+interprets the file `rubyfile.rb`.

 If you checked out from the repository or downloaded the source distribution, see the next section to build JRuby first.